 I was working on an e-commerce project last month when my client handed me a spreadsheet with 200 products, each having multiple color and size variants.
 "Can you just upload this?" they asked casually.
 What seemed like a simple request turned into a nightmare of manual data entry - until I discovered Payload's queue system.
+This guide is part of my complete series on How to Build E-commerce with Payload CMS.

 After spending a weekend building a proper CSV import system, I can now handle hundreds of products with variants in minutes instead of days.
 The key insight was using Payload's built-in job queues, which provide reliability, progress tracking, and error handling without any external dependencies.
+For a complementary approach focused on development seeding rather than production imports, see How to Seed Payload CMS with CSV Files.

 This guide walks you through building the complete system I wish I had from the start.
 By the end, you'll have a robust CSV import solution that handles products with variants, manages duplicates intelligently, and provides a clean admin interface for non-technical users.